wwiras/bcgossip-grpc/k8sw12/k8sw12-notes.md

 This k8sw12 is a folder where the basic random gossip algorithm happens.
 It does not have special cluster or algorithm bind in this gossip.
 Therefore, we are expecting more message duplications and increment of latency due to wasted message sending.
+We can say that this is the original code of gossip that runs successfully.

+All codes have been tested and run smoothly.
+Please do not change anything here.
+Use this code as reference.
+If you need to modify, please keep a copy and work from the copy version.
+Keep this code intact.